robb-j/r0b-blog/content/post/isomorphic-javascript-web-standards-and-documentation-driven-design.md

 It really gets you to think about the APIs and contracts you're creating.
 How there could be modules and how those modules could work together.
-Then you also need to think about how you explain those concepts which really gets forces you understand what is important about those features and what isn't.
+Then you also need to think about how you explain those concepts which really forces you understand what is important and what isn't.

-It is also really freeing.
+It is also freeing.
 There is no burden of any code being written.
 If you want to change an API to be cleaner or simpler, you can.
 Straight away.
-You don't have to worry about how that effects your code base or how tests will need to change or be reorganised.
+You don't have to worry about how that effects your codebase, how tests will need to change or things be reorganised.

 You do still need to ground yourself and remember what is possible.
-That's why I think it works best when you have a good idea of what you want to make and a rough of idea of how it will work internally.
+That's why I think it works best when you have a strong idea of what you want to make and a rough of idea of how it will work internally.
-I think if you went in completely blue sky, you would design something that it wasn't possible to actually make.
+I think if you went in completely blue sky, you would design something that wouldn't be possible to make.

 ## Gruber